by Gayle Stever, Ph.D.

 We saw a lot of Sid in 2005: he appeared alongside Kim Cattrall (‘Sex and the City’) as Dr. Scott in the play Whose Life Is It Anyway? in London’s West End from January-April; May saw the release of Kingdom of Heaven, also starring Orlando Bloom and directed by Oscar-winner Ridley Scott (Gladiator); and in November he co-starred with George Clooney and Matt Damon in Syriana, from Oscar-winner Stephen Gaghan (Traffic).
 He also co-starred in Poirot: Cards on the Table as the intriguing Shaitana, which aired in the US in December.

 Following that busy year, Sid starred as the titular general in the BBC documentary Hannibal in 2006 and as the the archangel Gabriel in the December release The Nativity Story.
 Sid immediately followed those roles with a recurring guest spot on 24 as Hamri al-Assad, a former terrorist trying to find diplomatic solutions to his problems with the West.
 In 2007, Sid appeared in The Last Legion, the independent film Un Homme Perdu, and Neil Marshall’s horror movie, Doomsday.
-Another independent film, Un Simple Espion, is slated for release in late 2008, and the intriguing Cairo Time, co-starring Patricia Clarkson, is currently in post-production and slated for a May 2009 release.
+Sid continued to work in independent films, starring in the French film Un Simple Espion in 2008, the intriguing Cairo Time, co-starring Patricia Clarkson, in 2009, and Inescapable in 2012.